entelect-incubator/.NET/Phase 3/Step 2/README.md

 Add filters to the other DataAccess GetAllAsync implementations as well or copy it from Phase 3\Data\DataAccess

-### Modify all Queries
+### **Modifying Queries**

-Pass each entity DTO as the argument in all queries that call GetAllAsync of the repective DataAccess implementation.
+Pass an entity DTO as the argument in all queries that call GetAllAsync of the repective DataAccess implementation.

 For example, modify GetCustomersQuery.cs as follows.